 The best pub in Sussex for lunch (self-paying).

-Sleep in Easebourne's Medieval Priory (with modern toilets and central heating).
+Sleep in Easebourne's Medieval Refectory (with modern toilets and central heating).
 Plus organic breakfast.

 The Green Chapel of Cowdray Castle Ruins.